nixlim/zetmem/docs/api/mcp-tools.md

 ## Overview

-The A-MEM MCP server provides seven tools for memory management and workspace organization.
+The ZetMem MCP server provides seven tools for memory management and workspace organization.
 All tools follow the MCP (Model Context Protocol) specification and communicate via JSON-RPC 2.0.

 ## Available Tools